vinniedaboi/VinnieShellHandler/README.md

 # VinnieShellHandler
-*Multi-Shell-Handler, a reverse shell handler that can handle multiple shells*
+*A reverse shell handler that can handle multiple shells*

 * Can handle shells from different hosts
 * Can handle multiple shells from same host/network